amchagas/open-neuroscience-website2/content/authors/matias-andina/_index.md

 ---
 # Display name
-name: Open Neuroscience
+name: Matias Andina

 # Username (this should match the folder name)
 authors:
-- admin
+- matias-andina

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role:
+role: Matias Andina

 # Organizations/Affiliations
 #organizations: